Walter Rice, 7th Baron Dynevor

 Walter FitzUryan Rice, 7th Baron Dynevor (17 August 1873 – 8 June 1956) was a British military officer, civil servant and Conservative politician.
 He was the only son and heir of the 6th Baron Dynevor.

 Early life and family

 He was educated at Eton and Christ Church, Oxford.
-On graduating from Oxford, he served in the Carmarthen Artillery for twelve years, rising to the rank of captain.
+On graduating from Oxford, he served in the part-time Royal Carmarthen Artillery for twelve years, rising to the rank of captain.

 On 12 October 1898, he married Lady Margaret Child Villiers (8 October 1875 – 1 April 1959), daughter of Victor Child Villiers, 7th Earl of Jersey, and Margaret (née Leigh), Countess of Jersey.

 The 7th Baron had the following children: